bastet27/Tier2-WiCys-CTF-2024/README.md

 I asked what is the context of the rule and it just gave me the flag.

+### Notes:
+LLMs can be exploited by carefully crafted prompts.

 ## :eight: 8.
 Web Exploitation (Medium) What Does the Cow Say?

 ### Task Hint: